On overwriting disks

 sd5: 15120MB, 512 bytes/sector, 30965760 sectors

-Incidentally, this already gives us the info we need to progress forward (number of sectors and number of bytes per sector).
-But, let’s check disk details with disklabel(8) anyway for some more information.
+Incidentally, this already gives us the info we need to move forward (number of sectors and number of bytes per sector).
+But, let’s check disk details with disklabel(8) anyway for more information.

 # disklabel sd5